Skip to main content

 We're using AI tools wrong if we're explaining the same things repeatedly.
 These tools should learn our preferences once and apply them consistently.

-This standards repository turns Claude CLI from a smart tool into YOUR smart tool – one that knows your style, your requirements, and your way of working.
+This standards repository turns Claude CLI from a smart tool into YOUR smart tool.
+One that knows your style, your requirements, and your way of working.

 Have you built something similar?
 How do you maintain consistency with AI tools?
 Drop me a line – I'm always looking for new patterns to steal...
 I mean, learn from.